As awesome as Mega Man X Collection was, it could have been a lot better. At one time, in fact, it almost was.

 Mega Man X6:

 - Oh, the horror of the Sentsuizan.
 There's actually an interesting story behind this one.
 The move, originally mapped to Up+Attack while in the air, HAD been fixed, as evidenced by the "Got weapon" screen telling you to press Down+Attack in the air.
 This was changed for an unknown reason in post-production when one of the programmers mistakenly remapped it to the original button combo. *sigh*

 - We're told that pulling the voices from X6 was an executive decision made by Robert Johnson.
 He reasoned that if the voices were left in, people would complain.
 If he took them out, people would complain, so he went with the choice to minimize the Japanese and removed them."

-And so, the rest is history: IHX/MHX failed to perform in the market, thus spelling an end to future MMX remakes and subsequently, our chances of enjoying the "shelved" X Collection content.
+And so, the rest is history: IHX/MHX failed to perform in the market, thereby spelling the end to future MMX remakes and squandering any chance of enjoying the "shelved" X Collection content.
 At this time, Capcom has no plans of resuming the MHX remakes as indicated by Inafune himself.

 All in all, the X Collection could have turned out to be something fantastic – a true example of a fan influenced production.
 It is my wholehearted hope that Capcom, in the future, will re-release an updated X Collection, one that will contain all the removed extras and the like.

 Oh, and before I forget, it appears a bit of conflicting information has recently come to light:

 TMMN's writeup indicated that redubs for X4 and X6 were recorded (presumably by Ocean Group).
 However, according to Lucas Gilbertson, the voice of Ocean Group's Zero, no such recording took place: